Python API¶

 ¶

 prune_tree_to_chart: Annotated[bool, "When off (default), tree tips not present in the chart's strain set are a fatal error.
-When on, those tips (and any internal nodes whose subtrees become empty) are dropped before drawing, with single-child internals collapsed into their kept child.
-Chart strains not present in the tree are *always* fatal regardless of this flag — pruning would silently lose plot data."] = False
+When on, those tips (and any internal nodes whose subtrees become empty) are dropped before drawing, with single-child internals collapsed into their kept child."] = False

 strict_version